Constant of motion

-In mechanics, a constant of motion is a quantity that is conserved throughout the motion, imposing in effect a constraint on the motion.
+In mechanics, a constant of motion is a physical quantity conserved throughout the motion, imposing in effect a constraint on the motion.
 However, it is a mathematical constraint, the natural consequence of the equations of motion, rather than a physical constraint (which would require extra constraint forces).
 Common examples include energy, linear momentum, angular momentum and the Laplace–Runge–Lenz vector (for inverse-square force laws).

 Applications

 Constants of motion are useful because they allow properties of the motion to be derived without solving the equations of motion.
 In fortunate cases, even the trajectory of the motion can be derived as the intersection of isosurfaces corresponding to the constants of motion.
 For example, Poinsot's construction shows that the torque-free rotation of a rigid body is the intersection of a sphere (conservation of total angular momentum) and an ellipsoid (conservation of energy), a trajectory that might be otherwise hard to derive and visualize.
 Therefore, the identification of constants of motion is an important objective in mechanics.